ilyess-sellami/SurfaceScan/README.md

 - Centralize endpoint discovery data to map your organization’s attack surface.
 - Speed up triage: run scripts quickly to collect the evidence analysts need.
-- Standardized outputs (JSON/CSV) for automation and integration.
+- Standardized outputs (JSON) for automation and integration.
 - Modular and extensible — add scripts for cloud, network devices, or IoT easily.
 - Safe, non-destructive collection that’s auditable and reproducible.